-It is 20 years since the introduction of the CROW act, where long term directions were issued to balance landowner needs and Access requirements.
-There is a statutory responsibility for National Parks to deal with applications for long-term directions.
-A six week consultation has started, with a deadline of 5 April 2024, relating to the rifle rights at Deer Hilll, Diggle and West Nab.
+It is 20 years since the introduction of the Countryside and Rights of Way (CRoW) Act, when long term directions were applied for to balance landowner needs and access requirements.
+There is a statutory responsibility for the National Park Authority as the Relevant Authority to review these long-term directions.
+Consultation has started, with a deadline of 5 April 2024, relating to the rifle ranges at Deer Hill and Diggle and at West Nab. .
+Any views or comments made by LAF members will be considered with the landowners/applicants as part of the consultation process.